snonux/foo.zone/gemfeed/2011-05-07-perl-daemon-service-framework.md

 > Written by Paul Buetow 2011-05-07, last updated 2021-05-07

 PerlDaemon is a minimal daemon for Linux and other Unix like operating systems programmed in Perl.
 It is a minimal but pretty functional and fairly generic service framework.
 This means that it does not do anything useful other than providing a framework for starting, stopping, configuring and logging.
-In order to do something useful, a module (written in Perl) must be provided.
+To do something useful, a module (written in Perl) must be provided.

 ## Features